xfshi/MikroTikPatch_by_loskiq/README.md

 export CUSTOM_LICENSE_PUBLIC_KEY="723A34A6E3300F23E4BAA06156B9327514AEC170732655F16E04C17928DD770F"
 ```

 You can generate your own keys yourself, but in this case you will have to manually create a MikroTik image.

-It is easier to use previously generated keys.
+- Install Python 3.x
+- Clone this repository

 Here is the command to generate your own keys:

 ```
 python3 license.py genkey
 ```

-# How to generate license key

-- Install Python 3.x
-- Clone this repository

 ## RouterOS